-- ◆ In the TRITON RiskVision manager, navigate to the Settings > Alerts > Enable Alerts page to enable alerting via email, SNMP, or both. - Once at least one alerting channel is configured, use the Suspicious Activity, Category Usage, and Protocol Usage settings pages to set up the alerts that you want to receive - Detailed instructions can be found in the TRITON RiskVision Help, accessed from the Help menu in the TRITON toolbar. - ◆ In the Data Security manager, navigate to the Settings > General > System page and click Alerts. - Here, you can both select the conditions that you want to have trigger alerts, and configure email settings to determine how alert messages are sent.

-Detailed instructions can be found in the Data Security Help, accessed from the Help menu in the TRITON toolbar.
+- In the Web module of TRITON Manager, navigate to the Settings > Alerts > Enable Alerts page to enable alerting via email, SNMP, or both. - Once at least one alerting channel is configured, use the Suspicious Activity, Category Usage, and Protocol Usage settings pages to set up the alerts that you want to receive - Detailed instructions can be found in the TRITON AP-WEB Help, accessed from the Help menu in the TRITON toolbar. - In the Data module of TRTION Manager, navigate to the Settings > General > System page and click Alerts. - Here, you can both select the conditions that you want to have trigger alerts, and configure email settings to determine how alert messages are sent. - Detailed instructions can be found in the TRITON AP-DATA Help, accessed from the Help menu in the TRITON toolbar.